Our Community Infrastructure Plan

 The buildings that we own in the aquatic, leisure and recreation category include aquatic and leisure facilities, indoor sporting facilities, and sports pavilions.

-These spaces provide focal points for community activity.
+Community infrastructure and spaces provide focal points for community activity.
 They are places where people can meet and connect.
 Community infrastructure can also attract people to live in or visit an area.

 We also want to ensure Moreland has a sustainable community.
-A key component of a sustainable community is diversity.
+A key factor of a sustainable community is diversity.
 Providing a range of community spaces is one way to attract and retain a diverse community.
 With our community spaces we aim to provide a range of different facilities that suit different ages, cultures and socio-economic backgrounds.